fredfoxtrot/tech-challenge/README.md

 # Tech Challenge Repository

 This repository contains the solution for Tech Challenge.
-The challenge is to implement a campsite reservation system using Java, Spring Boot and REST api.
+The challenge is to implement a campsite reservation system using Java, Spring Boot, JPA, REST api and Junit test.

 ## Table of Contents